 - Trauma – past or present

-When serious problems emerge, couples can feel very stuck in negative and destructive dynamics.
-Sharing one’s thoughts and feelings about each other in the presence of a third person can be invaluable in helping couples to make sense of what’s going on, to start talking again in more constructive ways, leading to a deeper understanding of the other and, in turn, a more enriched and trusting relationship.
+When serious problems emerge, couples can feel stuck in negative and destructive dynamics.
+Sharing one’s thoughts and feelings about each other in the presence of a neutral third person – who is able to think when thinking can feel impossible – can be enormously beneficial as well as a catalyst for change.
+Couples can begin to make sense of what’s going on, to start talking again in more constructive ways, leading to a deeper understanding of the other and, in turn, a more enriched and trusting relationship.

 You can either call or email me.
 I’m happy to talk on the telephone about any concerns or questions you may have about the process.

-Once the initial appointment has been booked, I will need at least 2 full business days notice if you decide to cancel the initial session – otherwise, the full fee is payable.
+Once the initial appointment has been booked, I will need at least 3 full business days notice if you decide to cancel the session – otherwise, the full fee is payable.